 - 2021-22 was the fourth year that Freire Schools had graduating classes at all three of our high schools, with 279 students graduating network-wide.

 - Across the network, our Class of 2022 graduates were accepted to 217 colleges/universities and 90% of applicants who applied for college/university were accepted.

 - The Classes of 2020 and 2021 faced a unique set of challenges with COVID-19, and more students opted to take a gap year due to uncertainty about the pandemic’s impact on college.
 But our students still made impressive progress toward their postsecondary goals, and 78% of our Class of 2021 graduates applied to and were accepted to college.
 With our kids back in in-person learning, our college counselors are eager to support our students as we move toward our pre-pandemic college acceptance rate of 93%.

 - Freire Schools is successful in connecting students to the financial resources they need to be able to attend and persist at the college of their choice.
-The Class of 2021 received over $11.3million in college scholarships and financial aid, an average of nearly $50,000 per graduate.
+The Class of 2022 received over $15.1 million in college scholarships and financial aid, an average of nearly $55,000 per graduate.

 - On average, 73% of Freire Schools graduates seamlessly enroll in college the fall after high school graduation, compared to the national average of 69%1.
 Other students have enlisted in the armed services or entered the workforce directly.

 - Our students succeed upon enrollment in college.
 On average, 83% of college-enrolled Freire High School graduates persist to their second year of college – compared to the national average of just 76%2.

 - Our college graduation rate far exceeds the national average: Freire High School’s college completion rate within six years after high school graduation averages 37% over the past three years, compared to a national average of just 27% for low-income students from high minority, public non-charter schools3.